 Our founders, Barbara Rothbaum and Larry Hodges, had known each other before the creation of VBI.
 They put together their thoughts and combined their skills of clinical psychology and computer programming to create VBI.
 They wanted to run a study on the fear of heights.
 It was a small sample size, but still extremely successful.
-The project actually lead to the fear of flying application.
+The project actually led to the creation of the “fear of flying” application.
 This project is still in use today and very, very successful.

 Where do ideas for new VR therapies come from?